CorporateRewards/docs-redstone/source/includes/api/products/update_product.md

 ## Update product

 The update product API is available to update product information.
-This uses the same params as the create product API above.
+This uses the same params as the [Create product API](https://docs.gps.my-rewards.co.uk/#products-create-product) above.

 > Request: